Just because you feel strongly about something doesn’t make it so. Commenting on topics you know very little about is potentially dangerous.

 Context matters.
 I appreciate that there is a lot of anger and resentment in the world today.
 In some regards, it feels like these are unusually scary times especially for the more vulnerable amongst us.
 It …

-Now more than ever, listening to experts and thinking through our opinions before pushing an agenda may be critical to our short and long-term survival and success.
-It troubles me greatly when people make blanket statements …
+Now more than ever, respecting expertise and thinking through our opinions before pushing an agenda may be critical to our short and long-term survival and success.
+It troubles me greatly when people make blanket statements like, …

 Donald T. Phillips in his wonderful book, Martin Luther King on Leadership, does a nice job providing significant detail as to why Martin Luther King (MLK) was a great leader.
 We often focus on the rhetoric and powerful speeches that he gave, but there is so much more substance to the man than just what he had to say.